rpcme/aws-and-infineon-xmc4800-workshop/Lab1.md

 ### Initializing the Repository

 In this section, you will learn the physical directory layout for Amazon FreeRTOS.
-You will clone the git repository that include the Code Composer Studio projects and a reference to Amazon FreeRTOS as a git repository submodule.
+You will clone the git repository that include the Infineon DAVE projects and a reference to Amazon FreeRTOS as a git repository submodule.

 From your Home directory, check out the sources.